-I was hoping to see the Congress Avenue Bridge bats emerge at dusk.
-One-and-a-half-million of them.
-Every summer night, hundreds of people gather to watch the world’s largest urban bat colony stream like a swirling black ribbon from under the downtown bridge.
+I was hoping to see a performance of the Congress Avenue Bridge bats.
+All one-and-a-half-million of them.
+Every summer evening, hundreds of people gather to watch the world’s largest urban bat colony stream like a swirling black ribbon from under the downtown bridge.
 They eat up to twenty-thousand pounds of insects per night.

-Austin is home to the first location and international headquarters of Whole Foods.
-In 1978, twenty-five-year-old college dropout John Mackey and twenty-one-year-old Renee Lawson (Hardy), borrowed forty-five-thousand dollars from family and friends to open a small natural-foods store.
-Two years later they merged it with another, resulting in the original Whole Foods Market.
+Austin is home to the international headquarters and first location of Whole Foods.
+In 1978, twenty-five-year-old college dropout John Mackey and twenty-one-year-old Renee Lawson (Hardy), borrowed $45,000 from family and friends to open a small natural-foods store.
+Soon, they merged it with another to become Whole Foods.

 Perhaps it wouldn’t be Texas without a dustup.
 At an intersection near my hotel I watched road rage escalate to a full-on fistfight.
 One driver berated another for blocking traffic.
 A few seconds later they jumped out of their cars and traded punches until the police arrived.

 A convict’s story